Epidemiology

 BST 760Generalized Linear and Mixed Models3

-Area Course: At least one doctoral level course in an area of medicine or in one of the major areas of PH other than EPI and BST must be taken.
+Area Course: At least one (1) preferred 700 level course in an area of medicine or in one of the major areas of PH other than EPI and BST must be taken.
+The following courses are acceptable.
+Other courses are available (check course catalog).
+Please consult with your advisor and PhD program director for approval and any additional recommended courses.

 Doctoral Seminars: (4 hours) 24